Skip to content

 Gemini 2.5 Flash

 Gemini 2.5 Flash is designed to be a fast and cost-efficient reasoning model.
 It has a 1M token context window.
 It's flexible and intended for use in a wide variety of applications, from text summarization to chatbots to data extraction.
-It's currently available as a preview through the API and Gemini chatbot.
+It's currently available through the API, Gemini chatbot, Gemini for Google Workspace, and lots of other features.

 Older Gemini models

-In addition to the state-of-the-art Gemini 2.5 models, there are a few other Gemini models worth noting:
+In addition to the state-of-the-art Gemini 3 models, there are a few other Gemini models worth noting:

-Gemini 1.0 Ultra.
+• Gemini 1.0 Ultra.
 Gemini Ultra was Gemini's largest and most powerful model.
 It was never widely released, though there are persistent rumors that it will get an upgrade.

-Gemini 1.0 Nano.
+• Gemini 1.0 Nano.
 A small model designed for on-device operations, it seems to have been supplanted by Flash but may well be brought back at some point.

 How does Google Gemini compare to other LLMs?

 We've reached the point where directly comparing AI models is increasingly irrelevant.
-18 research labs have now produced GPT-4 equivalent models.
+More than 18 research labs have now produced GPT-4 equivalent models.
 The best models from OpenAI, Anthropic, Meta, Google, and a number of other companies are all incredibly powerful—and how you fine-tune and employ them is now significantly more relevant than what model you choose.

 Similarly, the trade-offs between speed and power are becoming more and more important.
-Gemini 2.5 Pro is one of the most powerful AI models yet developed, but it costs 8 to 25 times as much as Gemini 2.5 Flash per million tokens, depending on whether you need reasoning and how much of the context window is required.
+Gemini 3 Pro is one of the most powerful AI models yet developed, but it costs 6.5 to 13 times as much as Gemini 2.5 Flash per million tokens, depending on whether you need reasoning and how much of the context window is required.

 Despite a slow start, Google has got its AI mojo back.